What Does Direct Sales Mean? [The Complete Guide for 2023]

 2. The independent seller must typically pay a fee to purchase a “starter kit” of the products they’re trying to sell

-3. Once their application is approved, the independent seller can purchase products from the company at a wholesale price, and can then mark up and sell those products to customers in order to receive commission
+3. Once their application is approved, the independent seller can purchase products from the company at a wholesale price, and can then mark up and sell those products directly to customers in order to receive commission

 • Depending on the company, the seller may or may not also be required to purchase products from the company on a regular basis and/or pay a fee in order to retain their status as a seller